r-mccarty/tremor-dashboard/memory-bank/activeContext.md

   - Added Feature Flat font family files to the project
   - Added font files: FeatureFlatCond-Regular, FeatureFlatCond-Medium, FeatureFlatHeadline, and FeatureFlatText-Bold
   - Prepared for potential integration with the existing font system
+  - Added Simplon BP font family to the project
+  - Integrated Simplon BP fonts (regular and medium weights) into the Next.js font system
+  - Updated Tailwind configuration to make Simplon BP available via the `font-simplonbp` utility class
 - **UI Enhancement**:
   - Added a hero section with a globe visualization to the overview page
   - Installed the `cobe` library for the interactive globe component